kaiquelupo/twilio-pulumi-provider-example/README.md

 # Twilio Dynamic Provider

 Experimental Twilio Dynamic Provider for Pulumi.
-The goal of this repository is to show how Twilio projects could be described as code.
+The goal of this repository is to show how Twilio projects could be described as code and used in a CI/CD pipeline.

 ## Twilio